unipeer/unipeer/README.md

 ## Roadmap

 - [x] Integrate a UPI API to a chainlink node as an External Adapter.
+- [ ] Add a mechanism to pay for initial buy tx.
 - [ ] Add pricing information between ETH/INR or USD/INR.
 (UMA or chainlink)
 - [ ] On/Off chain order matching mechanism that matches buyers to sellers.
 - [ ] Move to a zk or optimistic rollup.